If you are a contractor or supplier looking to become Avetta compliant, you may have realized that it can be easier said than done.

 Mistake #3: Failing to Follow up with Non-Compliant Contractors

-Businesses should have a clear process in place for dealing with non-compliant contractors.
+Businesses should have a straightforward process in place for dealing with non-compliant contractors.
 This process should include notifying the contractor of the non-compliance, setting a deadline for remediation, and monitoring the contractor's progress.
 If the contractor fails to meet the deadline or shows no improvement, the business should consider terminating the contract.

 Mistake #4: Not Maintaining Accurate Records